Custom response code

 • Verify that the rule is enabled.

 • Check the rule order.
-With multiple rules, the rule positioned higher in the list is matched first.
+When multiple rules exist, rules higher in the list are matched first.

-• Verify that the matching conditions cover the actual request—path, method, source, and any other attributes you depend on—so that the request hits the rule.
+• Verify that the matching conditions cover the actual request — path, method, source, and any other attributes you depend on — so that the request triggers the rule.